Forming a Backup Strategy: 4 Steps to Follow

 Once your backup system is in place, test it, both to check that the backup is successful and that the restore is smooth and accurate.
 Verify the backup and restore with regards to various types of artifacts – accounts, emails, documents, sites, etc. If the backup solution supports end-user backup – inform and educate your users about using it.
 Finally, remember to monitor your backup performance and regularly check the logs for data lapses.

 Oftentimes, data and applications on the cloud are overlooked when planning a backup strategy, as SaaS data is assumed to be secure.
 While SaaS platforms and applications are exceptionally safe, they cannot protect you from data loss at your end or the 0.1% downtime.
-Spanning Backup provides cloud-to-cloud comprehensive data protection and fast, easy restore of Office 365, G Suite and Salesforce.
+Spanning Backup provides cloud-to-cloud comprehensive data protection and fast, easy restore of Office 365, Google Workspace and Salesforce.
 Take our customers’ word for it – we’re the highest rated backup and restore solution on the respective marketplaces.

 Try Spanning Backup absolutely free for 14 days and see how we can be an integral part of your organization’s backup strategy.